MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/register-app-azure.md

 ## Next step

 The first time a feature that uses the registered application is accessed from [!INCLUDE [prod_short](../developer/includes/prod_short.md)], consent must be given to the Azure service.
-Consent can only be given by Microsoft Entra IDmin user account.
+Consent can only be given by a Microsoft Entra admin user account.
 So, after you set up the registered the application in [!INCLUDE [prod_short](../developer/includes/prod_short.md)], make the initial connection to these services and give consent.
 As an example, see [Connect to Power BI from Business Central- one time only](/dynamics365/business-central/across-working-with-powerbi#connect-to-power-bi-from-business-central--one-time-only).

 ## Fixing problems